Introduction

 Analogue Video Capture

-the analogue ports: Video-yellow (Composite) video
+analogue ports: Video-yellow (Composite) and

-and Audio-red and white ports (some early
+Audio-red and white ports (some early camcorders

 Some camcorders have S-Video out, which yields